 Developmental Science integrates developmental psychology and cognitive neuroscience to provide a research-based framework for human development.
 Taken together, these sciences provide a roadmap for healthy identity formation and define the building blocks for successful young adults.
-Through developmental science-based education, schools and teachers seek to nurture the whole child, integrating aspects of cognitive, social, emotional, creative, and spiritual domains among others.
+Through developmental science-based education, we seek to empower the development of whole-teachers, and in turn cultivate whole-students, integrating aspects of cognitive, social-emotional, physical, and spiritual domains.
 This Social-Emotional foundation affords students a greater sense of agency, and the security to explore their inner beliefs and values.
 Research indicates that this development leads in turn to greater academic performance, as well as increased resilience and improved interpersonal relationships.

 These organizations provide some of the leading research into cultivating healthy, whole-student development:

 “As a general rule, teachers teach more by what they are than by what they say."

 Traditional instructional delivery requires teachers to understand their material and how to engage students in comprehending facts and concepts about the world.
 Human development, in contrast, involves a different set of skills… wherein the student him or herself is both the object and the subject of exploration.
 Teachers in this case play a role of modelling and mirroring to the student, helping them to consciously investigate different parts of their emerging individuality.
 In true student-centered education, teaching is highly relational, and requires the teacher to serve as the agent of change by embodying the skills and values we hope most for students to learn.
 Many teachers do this naturally, and in fact likely became teachers for this very purpose.
 Yet the current structures, measurement standards, and limited time and resources of public education rarely permit teachers to step into this role.
 To be effective, teachers require sufficient time, training and support to serve as catalysts for whole-student development.